 As soon as he arrived in Honduras, Colindres headed back north, eager to reunite with his daughter.

-Colindres joined the group in Guatemala and, when Mexican police blocked the bridge that connects the two countries, he and other migrants paid about $1.25 to be taken across the Suchiate River by raft.
+Colindres joined the caravan in Guatemala and, when Mexican police blocked the bridge that connects the two countries, he and other migrants paid about $1.25 to be taken across the Suchiate river by raft.

-He has since left.
+He has since left the caravan.
 Colindres took a bus to Guadalajara, where his perfect English helped him find a job at a call center providing customer service to the country he considered home.

 Colindres said he hopes to earn enough money to eventually rejoin his family in the US.